Brunei Darussalam became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Tobacco Advertising, Promotion and Sponsorship

-Most forms of advertising, promotion and sponsorship of tobacco products are prohibited, except for tobacco advertising in some foreign publications.
+Most forms of advertising, promotion and sponsorship of tobacco products are prohibited, except for tobacco advertising in some foreign publications and point of sale product display.
 Although financial or other sponsorship by the tobacco industry is not prohibited, publicity of the sponsorship is prohibited.

 Tobacco Packaging and Labeling

 Rotating combined picture and text health warnings must occupy 75 percent of the two principal display areas of tobacco product packages.
 The warning must be printed in English on one surface and Malay on the other surface.

 The retail sale of e-cigarettes is prohibited.
 The use of e-cigarettes is prohibited where smoking is prohibited.
 There is no restriction on the advertising, promotion and sponsorship of e-cigarettes.

 Roadmap to Tobacco Control Legislation